jhok2013/pythonix/README.md

 | curry       | Automatic currying of functions                             |
 | grammar     | Classes and pipes for custom grammar                        |
 | traits      | Classes to make custom classes that use the operator syntax |

+### To Dos and Future Features

+- [] Simplifying of names for Collections, Results, Trails, and Pipes
+- [] Better cohesion for Trail and other Collads
+- [] Adding Eager and Lazy modes for collections
+- [] Upgraded expect methods
+- [] Make E not exclusive to Exception types